 Day Snow Camp for the Deaf and Hard of Hearing

-We’re an all inclusive day camp located at Mt.
+We’re an inclusive day camp located at Mt.
 Bachelor, Oregon determined to show you the best mountain experience of your life!
-This year will be our fifth annual camp for young adults (age 13 to 18 and/or currently attending high school) who are deaf and hard of hearing.
+This year will be our sixth annual camp for young adults (age 13 to 18 and/or currently attending high school) who are deaf or hard of hearing.
 Campers meet on the snow for six hours each day with some of the finest humans you’ll ever have the pleasure of meeting.
 Beginners to advanced riders/skiers regardless of communication mode, we welcome all!

 Basically anyone of ANY ability level between the age of 13 and 18 who wants to strap on a snowboard or click into some skis!
 We have campers who have literally never seen snow to experienced riders.
 Whether you’re alone or with a friend, you’ll meet snowboarders, skiers and generally awesome people from across the Pacific Northwest and beyond.
 The majority of our campers are often signers.
 When in group settings, the lead facilitator announces information in American Sign Language (ASL) with spoken language also provided.
 Its all about building one’s snow skills, making new friends, enjoying the white wonderland and celebrating who we are.
 The supportive environment here at CamPAH allows you to have a great time regardless of your skill level.

 “PAH” in American Sign Language means “finally” or “success at last” in a positive and upbeat way.
 A sign that echoes our sentiments exactly about CamPAH!
 This program wouldn’t be possible without the awesome volunteer coaches who are fluent signers and experienced skiers/snowboarders.
 Our volunteer coaches are deaf, hard of hearing or deaf allies.